 - Upcoming Events

-- TROT Training Session Volunteers are essential for assisting our students to achieve their goals.
+- TROT Training Session has been canceled new date TBD Volunteers are essential for assisting our students to achieve their goals.
 If you can volunteer for one hour or more per week please attend this very informational session.
 Feb 28, 2015 10:00 AM - 01:00 PM

 - Foothills Riding Club Dressage and Stadium Mar 07, 2015 12:00 AM